iobroker-community-adapters/ioBroker.botvac/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS** [#29]
-- (ar7bd) SpotWidth and spotHeight are noew allowed to be 0
+- (ar7bd) SpotWidth and spotHeight are now allowed to be zero.
 - (mcm1957) Dependencies have been updated.

 ### 2.0.1 (2023-09-20)